GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

-For this dataset, \fsv{} segmentations produced from N4-corrected pTx \tow{} \mpr{} images acquired at 7T were considered the ground truth.
-Whereas \fsv{} was not designed for 7T and $<$ \sevi{} images, previous work \citep{fortin2025} showed that \fsv{} performed quite well in that context.
-Indeed, as seen from Figure \ref{fig:sca-segs}, the \mpr{} image does not exhibit the typical strong signal inhomogeneities observed at 7T, and the full cerebellum and temporal lobes were properly detected by \fsv{}.
-Conversely, signs of limitations could be observed such as cortical voxels being mislabeled as WM in some cases, or a significant number of cerebellar WM branches not being detected (blue arrows in Figure \ref{fig:sca-segs}).
+For the SCA-\tow{}, \fsv{} segmentations were still chosen as ground truth over \sys{} (used for the three MPM contrasts).
+From ad hoc qualitative assessment of the segmentation quality, \fsv{} was deemed a superior segmentation technique over \sys{} even if it was not designed for 7T and $<$ \sevi{} images.
+Previous work \citep{fortin2025} showed that \fsv{} performed quite well when N4-correction and pTx pulses were used.
+Indeed, as seen from Figure \ref{fig:sca-segs}, the \mpr{} image does not exhibit the typical strong signal inhomogeneities observed at 7T, and the full cerebellum and temporal lobes were properly detected by \fsv{}. \sys{} showed poor boundary detection between WM and cortex in highly gyrified regions (red arrows on sagittal view of Figure \ref{fig:sca-segs}) probably due to its low training resolution (+9 Dice points for the cortex label for \go{} compared to \sys{} [0.91 versus 0.82 respectively]).
+This was determinant in the decision to not pick \sys{} as the ground truth for the SCA-\tow{} case.
+On the other hand, signs of limitations for \fsv{} could be observed such as cortical voxels being mislabeled as WM in some cases, or a significant number of cerebellar WM branches not being detected (common issue with \sys{}).
 It is also important to mention that the latter issue did not seem to be a 7T-specific issue as cerebellar WM branches appeared to be also difficult to segment at 3T for the \tow{} images from the HCP dataset (see Figure \ref{fig:hcp-segs}).